mlakewood/orochi/README.md

 "Yamata no Orochi (八岐の大蛇?, literally "8-branched giant snake") or Orochi, translated as the Eight-Forked Serpent in English, is a legendary 8-headed and 8-tailed[1][2] Japanese dragon that was slain by the Shinto storm-god Susanoo."
  - Wikipedia (http://en.wikipedia.org/wiki/Yamata_no_Orochi)

-Integration testing between http services is hard.
-Often when there is more than two it is very easy to introduce race conditions into the system without even realising it.
-In these situations, functional and unit tests are not enough to guarantee system reliability, you need to be able to automate testing of the entire system which can be quite hard to do.
+When building small microservices it is very easy to introduce race conditions into the system.
+Because of the many moving parts across many processes it is often very hard to debug and troubleshoot.
+In these situations, functional and unit tests are not enough to guarantee system reliability, you need to be able to automate testing of the entire system.
+Given that by definition these services are running on seperate processes, how to we keep track of requests and more importantly the order that these requests happen in.

-Orochi is simply a framework to wrap multiple services in simple http proxy and record all requests and responses going through those proxies, in the order they happen.
-To do this a single jvm process is spun up with a http interface to build the proxies and run the shell commands that start the services inside the proxy.
-You can then make your requests in any language you like, and then once the requests have finished you can request the recording of all requests in the system.
+Orochi is a simple framework to wrap each service under test in a http proxy and record all requests and responses going through those proxies, and build a total order that this happens in.
+To do this a single jvm process is spun up with an admin http interface to build the proxies and run the shell commands that start the services inside the proxy.
+You can then make your requests in any language you like, and once the requests have finished you can request the recording of all requests that were triggered in the system.

 # Getting Started